 Required courses include:

-Business Program Chair and Assistant Professor of Business
+Business Program Chair and Associate Professor of Business

 Dr. E. Yong Lee